singh-man/books/crackingTheCoding/16_moderate.md

 The processing works as follows:

 - Each time we see a number, it gets pushed onto numberStack.
 - Operators get pushed onto operatorStack-as long as the operator has higher priority than the current top of the stack.
-If priority(currentOperator) <= priority(operatorStack. top()), then we "collapse" the top of the stacks:
+If priority(currentOperator) <= priority(operatorStack.top()), then we "collapse" the top of the stacks:
   - Collapsing:  pop two elements off numberStack, pop an operator off operatorStack, apply the operator, and push the result onto numberStack.
   - Priority: addition  and subtraction have equal priority, which is lower than the priority of multiplication and division (also equal priority).